The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Methods

-For all CESM2 and CMIP data, surface temperatures (variable name \texttt{ts}, defined as the temperature at the lower boundary of the atmosphere) averaged from 225-260$^\circ$ longitude within 5 degrees of the equator represent the East Pacific while data averaged from 160-260$^\circ$ longitude within 10 degrees of the equator represents the tropical Pacific (Fig. \ref{Fig:SystemIntro}b).
+For all CMIP data, sea surface temperatures (variable name \texttt{tos}) averaged from 210-270$^\circ$ longitude within 5 degrees of the equator represent the East Pacific (Ni\~no3) while data averaged from 130-290$^\circ$ longitude within 5 degrees of the equator represents the tropical Pacific (for Extended Data Fig. \ref{Fig:ED_ElNinoVsLaNina}b).

+Two of the CMIP models require special treatment due to data availability.
+NorCPM1 runs only 80 years after the abrupt quadrupling of CO$_2$, so it is padded with the mean of the final 30 years (it is close to equilibrium by then and the fit does not include that data).
+EC-Earth3 data is normalized by only 10 years (1970-1980) because historical simulation output is not available before that.